Rock Radio Scrapbook

 It was also successful, very much so.
 The format Georgia-born Bill Drake established at KHJ took that previously middle-of-the road station to the top of the ratings.
 So it was not surprising that RKO General, which also owned CKLW, hired Drake to turn that station around in 1967.

-The Drake format started at 'CK the week of April 1, 1967 and the Detroit-Windsor rocker never looked back.
+The Drake format started at 'CK in 1967 and the Detroit-Windsor rocker never looked back.
 With its hard-driving approach to both music and news programming, the station quickly shot to the top of the ratings.
 It became one of the most popular and influential stations in the history of Top 40 radio.

 Rock Radio Scrapbook presents Jack Anthony at CKLW in 1972 here.